gukoff/gukoff.github.io/_drafts/2026-08-02-new-magic-hexagons.markdown

 Then I pushed again, this time for simplicity and determinism.
 Sure enough, GPT-5.6 Sol (high) repeatedly found redundancies in the construction and replaced them with a cleaner deterministic algorithm.

-It took dozens of long conversations and days of reasoning, but the conjecture was solved.
-The result is constructive: it does not merely assert that these hexagons exist, but gives an algorithm for building them.
-Combined with the finite witnesses, it covers every order $n>3$.

-Please note that the proof was not formalized in Lean at the time of writing this post and thus was not independently verified, which will be the natural next step.

 <aside class="article-disclaimer" aria-labelledby="article-disclaimer-title">
   <h2 id="article-disclaimer-title">The final conversation</h2>